Predelnik/DSpellCheck/README.md

 * Make suggestion button never being drawn outside of editor window
 * Make apostrophes at the beginning or in the end of words (if corresponding option is turned on) not being underlined and not being affected by replacing word through suggestions
 * Make multi-line strings in python being checked.
+* Make selection disappear after word is being added to dictionary or ignored.
+* Fix that focus is now restored correctly to editor window after usage of suggestion button.